6 Simple Tips to Write Great Characters (Without Tears)

 When you look for a character’s purpose, ask: “Is this the best character for the job?”

 When you look for a character's purpose, ask: "Is this the best character for the job?"
 If you can merge characters, you make things easier on yourself and your readers.
-Click To Tweet
+Share on XIf you can merge characters, you make things easier on yourself and your readers.

 This check keeps you from spending a lot of time and effort on a character that doesn’t play a role in the final story.